BlueQuartzSoftware/DREAM3DSuperbuild/Resources/Windows_Making_An_SDK.md

 ## Requirements ##

-+ Ensure you have the proper Version of Visual Studio installed.
++ This tutorial uses Visual Studio to build an SDK from DREAM3DSuperbuild.
+Ensure you have the proper Version of Visual Studio installed.
 Versions 2013 and 2015 are supported in this release and should be usable.
 Both the **Pro** and **Community** versions will work.
 The **Express** version of 2013 is known to work but not extensively tested.
 + Git version 2.x is also needed to clone the repositories and download certain sources. [http://www.git-scm.com](http://www.git-scm.com).
 You can download the prebuilt binary for Windows and install it onto the system.
 During the installation ensure that the "Windows command prompt" can use Git.

 ## Procedure ##